NBA Basketball Handicapping

-To dig even deeper, look on the schedule and see past performances when these two teams meet.
-If it’s early in the season, this obviously doesn’t apply, but if your in mid to late season this is a great tool to use.
-It may help you to decide that your stronger on a play or totally bailing out of it for reasons such as the following:
+To dig even deeper, look at the schedule and see past performances when these two teams meet.
+If it’s early in the season, this obviously doesn’t apply, but if you’re in mid to late season, this is a great tool to use.
+It may help you to decide that you are stronger on a play or totally bailing out of it for reasons such as the following:

-Stats that should be checked out are recent scores of the team on home/road, how well a team rebounds (teams that can’t board get beat down low for high percentage shots!), offensive rebounds which provide for second chance points which are huge, free throw percentage and turnovers.
+Stats that should be checked out are recent scores of the team on home/road, how well a team rebounds (teams that can’t board, get beat down low for high percentage shots!), and offensive rebounds which provide for second chance points which are huge, free throw percentage and turnovers.
 These are the stats that we feel are important.
-The rest can be looked at, but only used to help support your opinion, not create it.
+The rest can be looked at but only used to help support your opinion, not create it.

 Home Court Advantage

 We used to have a local that would shade all the in-state teams a bunch.
 We simply would bet the other team with him and the in state team online and create a nice middle for ourselves!
-For those of you not familiar with “middling” we’ll hit that later.
+For those unfamiliar with “middling,” we’ll hit that later.

 Let’s say Pinnacle Sportsbook (Does NOT allow players from the US) has a line like this: